Date and time notation in the United Kingdom: Spoken vs written time

-British colloquialism
+British speech

 In British English, the expression "half [hour]" is heard colloquially to denote 30 minutes past the hour.
 For example, "half ten" means 10:30 (a.m. or p.m.).
 This is an abbreviation of the more formal, "half past ten".
 The abbreviated form can cause misunderstanding with non-native speakers as this contrasts with many European languages, where the same type of expression denotes 30 minutes before the hour.
 For example, Czech půl desáté, German halb zehn, Finnish puoli kymmenen, and Swedish halv tio (all literally "half ten") mean 9:30.

 The following table shows times written in some common approaches to 12-hour and 24-hour notation, and how each time is typically spoken: